Plastic Free July: 7 Simple Swaps to Reduce Your Plastic Waste

 If you want to take your zero-waste lifestyle to the next level, try using shampoo, conditioner and wash bars.
 When you throw out a shampoo bottle it eventually ends up in a landfill along with tonnes of other pollutants.
 The best thing about using biodegradable beauty bars is that they simply disappear when they run out!

-Take a look at our zero waste beauty products including the Solid Shampoo Bar from Centred, and the Gentle Foaming Cleanser Bar from SBTRCT.
+Take a look at our zero waste beauty products including the Solid Shampoo Bar from Centred.

 4. Use a Menstrual Cup

 Periods are a natural part of life, but sadly feminine hygiene products such as period pads and tampons are huge contributors to landfill waste.
-Consider switching to a sustainable menstrual cup, which is designed to be sanitised and reused for years, meaning there’s less waste to clog up our landfills.
-The best part about using a menstrual cup is you’re also saving tons of money on expensive pads and tampons!
+Switching to a menstrual cup is infinitely more sustainable, as it is designed to be sanitised and reused for years.
+Plus, it's also hugely more cost-effective, as you won't need to buy new sanitary products each month.

 Check out Yoni’s Reusable Menstrual Cup which can last up to 10 years!